MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/iw-trial-teams.md

 ## How users sign up for the trial

-Eligible users can sign up for the trial offer by logging into Teams ([teams.microsoft.com](https://teams.microsoft.com)).
+Eligible users can sign up for the trial offer by signing in to Teams ([teams.microsoft.com](https://teams.microsoft.com)).
 They will see the following screen to start the trial.

 ![Screenshot of the start page for the Teams IW trial.](media/iw-trial-start-screen.png)